undeadgrishnackh/undeadgrishnackh/README.md

 My journey started reverse-engineering what made Schumacher-era Ferrari's engineering culture unreplicable and asking:
 > *what if we could engineer that same precision into software teams?*

-1️⃣ That question became the [SW Craftsmanship Dojo®](https://swcraftsmanshipdojo.com), which shaped 15,000+ developers across IBM, UniCredit, Coca-Cola, NS Dutch Railways, and KTM.
+1️⃣ That question became the [SW Craftsmanship Dojo®](https://swcraftsmanshipdojo.com), which shaped thousands of developers across IBM, UniCredit, Coca-Cola, NS Dutch Railways, and KTM, and many, many more.

 2️⃣ It became [BOKaRy](https://bokary.dev), a behavioral OKR governance model linking vision to delivery for boards and investors.